(Crypto) TSJ CTF 2022 - babyRSA

 We have the polynomial:

-where $A$ is the large integer.
+where is the large integer.

 .